 - Being too modest

-Following this guide will help you to provide an impressive answer to the interview question What are your strengths?
+Following this guide will help you to provide an impressive answer to this common interview question.
 Remember, that tailored answers and providing evidence are your secret weapons.

 Let us know how you get on in the comments section below!